 The purpose of the Electrical Trades Program is to prepare students for entry-level employment in the various electrical trades.
 Throughout the program, students gain daily practical experience working with residential, commercial and industrial wiring.
 In addition, the students have the opportunity to experience training to become a Network Cabling Specialist (C-Tech).
 At the Wayne Center, students explore alternative energy technologies.
+The Electrical Trades Program has received national certification through the National Center for Construction Education and Research (NCCER).

+Electrical Safety

+Electrical Theory

+Introduction to Electrical Code

+Wiring Methods

+Motor Controls

-Electrical Safety Electrical Theory Introduction to Electrical Code Wiring Methods Motor Controls Blueprint Reading and Sketching
+Blueprint Reading and Sketching

+Solar, Wind and Geo Thermal